maxwellpettit/docs-test/src/main/markdown/Promotions/Promotions.md

 # Promotions
-A prmotoion consist of any deviation in the original cost of an item.
+A promotion consist of any deviation in the original cost of an item.

 ## Concepts
 - Qualification- A qualification defines what you need to buy to get a specific reward